SkyRiver-2000/SkyRiver-2000.github.io/_pages/about.md

 * Playing electronic games, especially racing and moba ones
 * Thinking and discussing machine learning problems

-I have a strong interest in machine learning, and my ideal is to build a powerful agent, which can discover lots of patterns in massive data and help humans alleviates working loads.
+I have a strong interest in machine learning, and my ideal is to build a powerful agent, which can discover lots of patterns in massive data and help to alleviate humans' working loads.

 I am now an undergraduate research advised by Prof. [Weinan Zhang](https://wnzhang.net) at [APEX lab](http://apex.sjtu.edu.cn), and I am looking for a chance to be a master candidate in the department of computer science.
 If you are interested in communicating with me, feel free to contact through [E-mail](mailto:skyriver@sjtu.edu.cn).